Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Mass Ordering Resolution Analysis

-Since the exploited \DCs\ information is practically blinded to matter effects\footnote{The measurement of \Dm\ depends slightly \dCP, which is obtained via the \ACs\ information, itself sensitivity to matter effects.}, the boosting synergy effect remains dominated by JUNO's vacuum oscillations nature.
-This is why the sensitivity performance is almost identical for both NMO and IMO solutions, in contrasts to the sensitivities obtained from solely matter effects, as shown in Figure~\ref{Fig2}.
-This is specially noticeable for the case of atmospherics data.
-The case of T2K is particularly illustrative as its impact to MO resolution is via the boosting term mainly, given its small intrinsic MO information obtained by \ACs\ data.
-This combined MO sensitivity boost between JUNO and \Bs\ (or atmospherics) is likely one of the most elegant and powerful examples so far seen in neutrino oscillations and it is expected to play a major role for JUNO (always needed) to yield a leading impact on the MO quest.
-In fact, this effect has already been considered by JUNO to claim its possible median 4$\sigma$ potential~\cite{Li:2013zyd,An:2015jdp}; i.e. without the \Dm\ fluctuations.
-Our results are fully consistent with those results, as described in \textbf{Appendix~D}.
+Since the exploited \DCs\ information is practically blinded to matter effects \footnote{The \Dm\ measurement depends slightly on \dCP, obtained via the \ACs\ information, itself sensitive to matter effects.}, the boosting synergy effect remains dominated by JUNO's vacuum oscillations nature.
+For this reason, the sensitivity performance is almost identical for both NMO and IMO solutions, in contrast to the sensitivities obtained from solely matter effects, as shown in Figure~\ref{Fig2}.
+This effect is especially noticeable in the case of atmospheric data.
+The case of T2K is particularly illustrative, as its impact on MO resolution is essentially only via the boosting term mainly, given its small intrinsic MO information obtained by \ACs\ data.
+This combined MO sensitivity boost between JUNO and \Bs\ (or atmospherics) is likely one of the most elegant and powerful examples so far seen in neutrino oscillations, and it is expected to play a significant role for JUNO to yield a leading impact on the MO quest, as described next.
+In fact, the JUNO collaboration has already considered this effect when claiming its possible median MO sensitivity to be 4$\sigma$ potential~\cite{An:2015jdp,Li:2013zyd}.
+However, JUNO prediction does not account for the \Dm\ fluctuations.
+This work adds the impact of \Dm\ fluctuations and \dCP\ ambiguity on the MO discovery potential of JUNO upon boosting.
+Our results are however consistent if used the same assumptions, as described in \textbf{Appendix~D}.